imagekit-developer/imagekit-ruby/README.md

-# Image Kit Ruby API library
+# ImageKit.io Ruby SDK

-The Image Kit Ruby library provides convenient access to the Image Kit REST API from any Ruby 3.2.0+ application.
+The ImageKit Ruby library provides convenient access to the ImageKit REST API from any Ruby 3.2.0+ application.
 It ships with comprehensive types & docstrings in Yard, RBS, and RBI – [see below](https://github.com/imagekit-developer/imagekit-ruby#Sorbet) for usage with Sorbet.
 The standard library's `net/http` is used as the HTTP transport, with connection pooling via the `connection_pool` gem.

 ## Table of Contents